trending_up Reporting

 Launch OBI Endowment Investment Summary by Pool

-• What are the share values of all the investment pools by pool type code for any GL Period?
+• What are the share values across all investment pools by pool type code for any GL Period?

 • For additional information, refer to BI Publisher Reports

-The download lists all pool share values but only the share quantity and market values of the returned awards.
-There are also individual reports by pool not shown here.
+The download shows all pool share values but displays share quantity and market values only for returned awards.
+Individual reports by pool are also available but not shown here.

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.

-The Pledge Report shows pledges and pledge schedules for given awards.
+The Pledge Report shows pledges and pledge schedules for specific awards.

-Demo of Pledge report within the RMF Dashboard in OBI
+Demo of Pledge Report within the OBI RFM Dashboard

 Launch OBI Pledge Report

-• What pledges have been made to my award(s)?
+• What pledges have been made to specific funds?

-• What is the scheduled receipt of pledges made to my award(s)?
+• What is the scheduled receipt of pledges made to specific funds?

-• What is the pledge paid amount for my award(s)?
+• What is the pledge paid amount for specific funds?

-Entering a date range is not necessary for the Pledge report.
+• Entering a date range is not necessary.

-Displays by award the total of pledges made, paid and remaining pledges due.
+Displays the total pledges made, paid, and remaining pledges due by fund

 • Which of my endowment funds are underwater?

-• Which of my endowments no longer have any payouts?
+• Which underwater funds are their payouts impacted?
+Which of my endowments no longer have any payouts?

-• What is the ending book value and ending market value of my endowment?
+• What is the ending book value and ending market value of endowments?

 Underwater Fund Report

-Underwater funds are those endowments where the market value is less than the book value.
-Underwater funds are designated by Award Underwater Indicator =Y.
+Underwater funds are endowments where market value falls below book value.
+The report designates underwater funds by Award Underwater Indicator = Y.